 Vote counting concludes for the night in Placer County

-During the canvass, absentee and provisional ballots not counted on election night are researched to confirm eligibility.
-The ballots cast in one randomly-selected precinct in each of the five county supervisorial districts are manually tallied and compared against the computer counts to verify the accuracy of the election tally system.
+During the canvass, absentee and provisional ballots not counted on election night are researched to validate eligibility.
+The ballots cast in one randomly-selected precinct in each of the five county supervisorial districts are manually tallied and balanced against the computer counts to verify the accuracy of the election tally system.
 Election officials are also responsible for preparing the county’s official ballot statement, listing the exact number of voted ballots, unused ballots, spoiled ballots, roster signatures and more.
 The canvass concludes with the certification and issuance of official election results.